mendix/docs/content/refguide7/create-branch-line-dialog.md

 ## 2 Create Branch From

 Choose where you want to create the branch line from.
 If you are doing maintenance on a deployed version you probably want to select a tagged version here.
-Select *Main line* if you want to develop a large feature independently of the main line.
-It is also possible to create a branch line from another branch line, but we don't recommend this unless you know what you are doing.
+Select ***Main line** if you want to develop a large feature independently of the main line.
+It is also possible to create a branch line from another branch line, but we do not recommend this unless you know what you are doing.

 ## 3 Tagged Version (for Tagged Version)